BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 These will give you `config.${defaultPackageName}.out.packages` containing the resulting packages from the module.
 The nixos form also includes `config.${defaultPackageName}.out.users.<USERNAME>.packages`.

-entrymodule in the home module test form has access to all the modules in home manager.
+entrymodule in the home module test form has access to all the modules in home manager, although they wont be evaluated, so things like setting home.sessionVariables wont show up in the test.

-entrymodule in the nixos module test form does not, as it has to use `lib.evalModules` to build without making a whole machine.
+entrymodule in the nixos module test form does not have access to the default set of modules, as it has to use `lib.evalModules` to build without making a whole machine, so if you want to use outside modules you will have to import them, or define dummy options.

+Like the home manager modules, you can use the config values they set and they will contain the expected values, but they otherwise will not be evaluated and will not show up in the test.

 ---